cloudflare/cloudflare-docs/content/api-shield/security/sequence-mitigation/_index.md

 # Sequence Mitigation

-Sequence Mitigation allows you to enforce request patterns for authenticated clients communicating with their API.
+Sequence Mitigation allows you to enforce request patterns for authenticated clients communicating with your API.
 This feature utilizes the same underlying system that powers Sequence Analytics.

 ## Limitations